Victoria University staff asked to donate salaries to save jobs

 Staff could make optional donations from their salary or wages to support student or staff hardship funds or other causes, Guilford said.

-"This is a good way to directly support particular areas of the University (e.g. to pay for short-term roles such as tutors, teaching assistants, research assistants, residential assistants and other such roles that might otherwise not be affordable)."
+"This is a good way to directly support particular areas of the university (e.g. to pay for short-term roles such as tutors, teaching assistants, research assistants, residential assistants and other such roles that might otherwise not be affordable)."

+The staff giving programme fund includes 10 different causes staff can donate to, including a university staff support fund.

+Guilford told the Herald he has directed his own 20 per cent pay cut to this fund.

+Guilford said he hoped about $500,000 would be raised from the staff giving programme.

+"That would make a huge difference to maintaining the tutor pool", he said.

-Guilford considered this collective response an opportunity for staff to make a personal contribution to securing the sustainability and autonomy of the university.
+In the email, Guilford said he considered this collective response an opportunity for staff to make a personal contribution to securing the sustainability and autonomy of the university.

 "No individual can solve the challenges resulting from the pandemic alone, yet none of the steps listed below are without personal cost.